 Dr. Burke has more than 30 years of experience working with children, youth, and adults with Autism Spectrum Disorders, as well as their families and professionals across the fields of education, mental health, and vocational rehabilitation.
 He also has extensive experience with children with Downs Syndrome, Traumatic Brain Injury, and complex learning disorders.
 Dr. Burke has been extensively involved in several major research and training projects pertaining to autism funded by various government agencies.
 His research interests include identifying and targeting pivotal learning characteristics and early identification and intervention.
+With a team of highly skilled graduate students, Dr. Burke has initiated several lines of research and the development of an "Infant Eye Tracking and Learning Lab".

 Degree Information: Post-Doctoral Fellow, Departments of Behavioral Psychology and Pediatrics, Application of Applied Behavior Analysis, The Kennedy Krieger Institute and Johns Hopkins University School of Medicine.
 Ph.D. - Joint Doctoral Interdisciplinary Program in the Speech & Hearing Sciences, University of California, Santa Barbara and University of California, San Francisco Medical School.